banwarp/benton_epi/covid19/scriptNotes.md

                            nodeGroup = rep(nodeGroupList,numTrials),
                            trial=rep(1:numTrials,each=N))
 ```
-`nodeTrialMat` is used in subroutines when specific nodes needs to be linked to trials and/or node groups
+`nodeTrialMat` is used in subroutines when specific nodes needs to be linked to trials and/or node groups.

 `NList <- split(nodeTrialMat$node,nodeTrialMat$trial)` is created in order to use `lapply` on different trials.
 ```
 nodeAndGroupList <- split(nodeTrialMat,nodeTrialMat$nodeGroup)
 nodeAndGroupList <- lapply(nodeAndGroupList,function(x) split(x$node,x$trial))
 ```
-`nodeAndGroupList` is created to use `lapply` on different node groups
+`nodeAndGroupList` is created to use `lapply` on different node groups.

-'maxNodePop <- floor(trialPop/N)' is created for distributing populations across nodes within trials
+`maxNodePop <- floor(trialPop/N)` is created for distributing populations across nodes within trials.